vsoch/freegenes/docs/_docs/usage/interface.md

 ![factory_plate_import.png]({{ site.baseurl }}/docs/usage/factory_plate_import.png)

 This will fire off a task (run async on the server) to do the import.
+Additionally, navigating to the page fires off an async task to cache some of the data that is needed.

 ## Shipments